Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle

 Vegetable Ivory Buttons

 Vegetable ivory became the choice button for men's jackets, which were introduced during that time and replaced old dress coats.
 Their production peaked from 1870 until 1920.
 The vegetable ivory buttons you can find today have a variety of different looks.
 Some are carved, pressed with fine-lined patterns, painted, or some have a shiny, mottled look.
 Some were dyed with other colors, and some had cloth or even glass mounted on them.
 Although plastic buttons have largely taken over, vegetable ivory buttons are still manufactured and used today.

 One way is to look at the material in or around the shank or buttonholes.
 You can sometimes see unprocessed materials in or around these holes.
 When these buttons were dyed, only the outer layers took color, so the inside of the button remains the nut's natural color.
 The buttons were usually dyed before the holes were made.
 Another way is to look at it under a UV light.
 Vegetable ivory will be a warm orange color.

 Some metal buttons were ornamental, and some were embossed with patterns or pictures.
 There are metal buttons from the Revolutionary War through the Civil War era that were on military uniforms.
 Many of these have military symbols on them.
 There are actually many of these metal "picture"-type buttons.
 Sometimes they will have writing on the back.
 This will help with identifying them.

 You may need to clean them off with a polishing cloth to see what metal they are but be gentle on painted metal buttons so you won't rub the paint off.
 A button made of pewter will leave a mark on white paper if you scrape it across the paper.
 There are tons of different pictures on metal buttons.
 To see which ones are most collectible, look for books or guides on identifying what the pictures represent.

 Many black glass buttons were made during the Victorian era.
-These black colored glass buttons were made to imitate the true jet buttons that Queen Victoria wore during her time of mourning her husband, Price Albert's death.
+These black colored glass buttons were made to imitate the true jet buttons that Queen Victoria wore during her time of mourning the death of her husband, Prince Albert.